 During the programme

-The Master Next Level Engineering (MNLE) will equip you to work with a system and data perspective embedding new technologies or methodologies in companies and organizations and working towards meaningful change with real impact.
-The program consists of four blocks, of 15 EC each; Systems, Data, Change, Impact.
-You will gain specific theoretical knowledge with practical applications, and you will work on professional and research skills.
+The Master Next Level Engineering (MNLE) consists of four blocks: Systems, Data, Change, Impact.
+You will work on professional and research skills.
 Impact consists of your final graduation project.

 Master Next Level Engineering: groepsoverleg